mittelmark/pantcl/pantcl-tutorial.md

 css: mini.css
 mainfont: Georgia
 monofont: Monaco
+tcl:
+    eval: 1

 abstract: >
-    The pantcl pandoc Tcl filter allows you the embed Tcl code in code blocks and short Tcl statements as well in the normal text of a Markdown document.
+    The Pantcl Pandoc Tcl filter allows you the embed Tcl code in code blocks and short Tcl statements as well in the normal text of a Markdown document.
 The code fragments will be executed dynamically and the output of the Tcl commands can be shown in an extra code block or can replace the code block as well.
 The pantcl application as well embeds other filters written in Tcl for other tools like GraphViz dot, LateX etc.
 ---

 ------